SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 Figure {@fig:absprocess} provides a pictorial view of the process, its phases, data stores and roles.

-*** TBD?: Presentation designer might be abstract, and instantiated in SWH-stories designer in this version.
+TBD : Presentation designer might be abstract, and instantiated as SWH-stories designer in this version.

 ### **Collect**